 Smoke from residential wood heaters contains pollutants that can worsen indoor and outdoor air quality and cause harmful health effects, both long and short term.
 Those with lung conditions, children, older adults and others are especially at risk.
 Yet residents of many communities in the U.S. still depend on wood-burning stoves in their home as a primary or significant source of heat.

-New wood, natural gas, and pellet stoves are much more efficient and are regulated by the EPA to control emissions, so a stove bought today is much cleaner-burning and releases fewer harmful air pollutants and carcinogens.
+New wood, natural gas and pellet stoves are much more efficient and are regulated by the EPA to control emissions.
+A stove bought today is much cleaner-burning and releases fewer harmful air pollutants and carcinogens.
 By upgrading, residents can:

 - Improve local air quality indoors and out

 - Cut creosote build-up in chimney and reduce the risk of fire

 - Improve family lung health by reducing indoor air pollution by 70 percent